CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ### Summary

-In this module, you have completed Exploring **Security Center** features, **ASC default policy, Azure Policy, Created resource exemption, Created policy enforcement and deny,** and **Created custom policy**.
+In this module, you have completed Exploring **Microsoft Defender for Cloud** features, **ASC default policy, Azure Policy, Created resource exemption, Created policy enforcement and deny,** and **Created custom policy**.

 Now you can move on to the next module by clicking on the Next button at the bottom right of the screen.